 Fewer fights occur when everyone has all the information.

 If you’re a work-from-home parent, summers can be so stressful.
 But if you can learn to work through distractions you will come out on top.
 And yell less.
 If your kids are old enough to get through life generally on their own and you can take your work with you, then get out of the house!
 Sign up for the Kids Bowl Free program and work while they bowl.
-Treat them to two hours at the trampoline park and work there and while they veg out afterward.
-You may even be able to work in the lobby of the movie theater while they watch the cheap summer movie special for as little as a dollar on a random Tuesday morning.
+Treat them to two hours at the trampoline park or indoor play gym and work there.
+You may even be able to work in the lobby of the movie theater while they watch a summer movie special for as little as a dollar on a random Tuesday morning.

 Ask for help

-When it’s all said and done, you have about 10 weeks with your kids this summer.
+When all is said and done, you have about 10 weeks with your kids during the summer and we're already a few weeks in.
 It may be cliché, but it is true that you only have 18 summers with your child, and you know you don’t want to waste any time yelling or fighting over the remote.
 Organize some fun activities, plan some downtime and don't stress too much about the schedule.

 Kids are meant to drive parents crazy, and parents are meant to love them through it all anyway.